 Even so, we tried to make the best of it.
 On our first day of skiing, we woke up to rain.
 The folks at the ski shop assured us that it was not raining on the mountain and they were right.
 There was a very welcome light snow all day.

-Over the first several days we each had a lesson and a chance to ski on our own.
+Over the first several days we each had a lesson to refresh our skills and a chance to ski on our own.
 Then we made plans to put our rejuvenated skills to the test by taking a long but easy run together.

 A Turn For the Worst

-After being checked out by the doctor at the ski resort Steve was transported by ambulance to the nearby town of Razlog where he ended up spending nine days.
+After being checked out by the doctor at the ski resort Steve was transported by ambulance to the hospital in the nearby town of Razlog.
+He ended up spending nine days there.
 You can read about that less than ideal experience in Hospitalized in Bulgaria!

 A Great Place to Recuperate

-That was no easy task because virtually every apartment and hotel has stairs or elevators that were too small to bring him in.
+That was no easy task because virtually every apartment and hotel had either stairs or an elevator that was too small for the stretcher.
 It took three days but I finally found a place about 10 miles from Bansko at the Redenka Holiday Club.
 They had the perfect first-floor one-bedroom apartment.

 We stayed there for four weeks.
-It is in the country (my taxi was held up by a herd of cattle crossing the road one night).
-I chose it for the accessibility, but it has a spa, indoor pool and hot tub, and a fitness room.
+It is in the country (my taxi was held up by a herd of cattle crossing the road one night), but it has a spa, indoor pool and hot tub, and a fitness room.
 Oh darn!

 We were able to get the half board, so breakfast and dinner are included.
 Whoopee, no cooking or dishes!